rumenvasilev/freeradius/README.md

 wifi.guest-pw.pl
 ==================
 This script interacts with Extreme networks wireless controller devices to update guest SSID password.
+You need to have a valid r/w SNMP v2 account in the device.
 It's intended to be run via crontab.
 * Altitude 4511
 * Summit WM3000